taras-svystun/High-Performance-Python/BOOK_SUMMARY.md

 The first update is static typing, because Python uses high-level objects to wrap mathematical types (int, float).
 For some function it is a slowdown.
 After using Cython and just compiling the code to c, there is a 20% speedup.
 Can use "cython -a time_test.pyx" command to find the most expensive lines.
 Type annotations only show results for clean c code, in Python lines it wouldn't help.
 Also there is an option to disable bounds checking for each reference to the list.
+It could also be handy to 'reserve' some space for the output variable: cdef int[:] output = np.empty(len(smth), dtype=np.int32)

+Numba.
+It works similarly to cython, but with less effort (usually just 1-2 additional lines to original code).

 # Concurrency